isomorphic-software/smartclient-docs/classes/ComboBoxItem.md

 ## Attr: ComboBoxItem.allowEmptyValue

 ### Description
 If [ComboBoxItem.addUnknownValues](#attr-comboboxitemaddunknownvalues) is `false`, this property determines whether the user can clear the comboBoxItem value, or whether they are constrained to choosing one of the available options (in which case clearing the text box will simply revert to the last picked value when the user leaves the field).
-Note that a blank pickList line will never be shown regardless of this property's value, unlike for a [SelectItem](SelectItem.md#class-selectitem), where it may depending upon [allowEmptyValue](SelectItem.md#attr-selectitemallowemptyvalue) and [multiple](SelectItem.md#attr-selectitemmultiple).

 See also [ComboBoxItem.specialValues](#attr-comboboxitemspecialvalues) as a way of providing several different special values in addition to an empty value, such as "Invalid".
 Note that setting `specialValues` disables the use of `allowEmptyValue` - see details of how to have an empty value while using `specialValues` in in [the `specialValues` documentation](#attr-comboboxitemspecialvalues).